Occupational Therapy for School-Aged Children in Adelaide

 You’re involved at every stage, and nothing moves forward without your understanding and consent

-When your child needs extra support, it’s normal to have questions and to feel unsure about what support is right.
+When your child needs extra support, it is natural to have questions and feel unsure about where to start.
 These are some of the questions parents often ask when considering occupational therapy for school-aged children.

-How Do I Know If Occupational Therapy Is Right For My Child?
+How Do I Know If Occupational Therapy Is Right for My School-Aged Child?

-Many parents seek occupational therapy because daily tasks feel harder than expected for their child or for the family as a whole.
-If school mornings, homework, or emotional regulation are ongoing struggles, an OT assessment may help clarify what support could be useful.
+Many parents seek occupational therapy when everyday tasks feel harder than expected, either for their child or for the family as a whole.
+If school mornings, homework, handwriting, or emotional regulation are ongoing struggles and things do not seem to be easing with time, an occupational therapy assessment can help clarify what support might be useful.
+You do not need to wait until things reach a crisis point before reaching out.

 Yes.
 Many children work hard to hold things together during the school day and release that stress at home.
-Occupational therapy may help identify what’s contributing to this and explore strategies to support regulation across environments.
+Occupational therapy may help identify what is contributing to this and develop practical strategies to support your child across environments, so that home feels calmer for everyone.

-No. Your child does not need a diagnosis.
+No. Your child does not need a diagnosis to access occupational therapy.
 Occupational therapy focuses on how your child is managing everyday activities, not on labels.
+Many families come because they notice something feels harder for their child than it seems to be for others the same age.
+That is reason enough to reach out.

-Can Occupational Therapy Help With Handwriting And School Tasks?
+Can Occupational Therapy Help With Handwriting and Classroom Tasks?

-What If I’m Not Sure Yet And Just Want To Talk Things Through?
+What If I Am Not Sure Yet and Just Want to Talk Things Through?

 BOOK AN APPOINTMENT